How to Use Clerk with Astro: Complete Guide

 - An Astro project (

-npm create astro@latest) - A Clerk account (free for up to 10,000 monthly active users at clerk.com)
+npm create astro@latest) - A Clerk account (the Free plan covers up to 50,000 monthly retained users at clerk.com, increased from the old 10,000 limit)

 Installation